 Open Positions

-To apply for any of the positions below: please email me your CV and a short email describing: 1) Your research experience and skillset 2) why you are interested in joining this lab specifically 3) your general goals during your time in the lab and your career goals thereafter.
-If initial conversations suggest a mutual fit, I will additionally request 2 reference letters.
+To apply for any of the positions below: please email me your CV and a short description of your research experience, why you are interested in joining this lab specifically, and contact info for 2 references.

-Lab Manager / Experienced Laboratory Technician: A position is open for a full-time lab manager or experienced technician
+Lab Manager: A position is open for a full-time lab manager